 A series of key questions is set for each to prompt and provoke the design and development processes.

-Together the design objectives and questions provide a structure through which to formulate proposals which meet the requirements on development within the Quarter.
+Together the design objectives and questions provide a structure through which to formulate proposals which meet the requirements on development within the Jewellery Quarter.

 They will enable applicants to communicate the design narratives of their schemes, forming a useful structure for design and access statements and other supporting planning documents.
-They may also form part of any preapplication submission, framing discussion with Birmingham City Council, the Jewellery Quarter Development Trust, and other key stakeholders.
+They may also form part of any preapplication submission, framing discussion with Birmingham City Council, the Jewellery Quarter Development Trust, and other key relevant stakeholders (e.g. Canal & Rivers Trust, West Midlands Police (etc.)).